 - Laborers and freight, stock, and material movers saw 350 injury incidents per 10,000 FTE

 Although work injuries are more common than on-the-job illnesses, occupations with the highest rates of injuries were also those with the most illnesses.
-If you’ve suffered a work-related accident in Joliet, IL, or any of the surrounding communities, consider working with a workers’ compensation lawyer from Agruss Law Firm.
+If you’ve suffered a work-related accident in Joliet, IL, or any of the surrounding communities, consider working with a workers’ compensation lawyer from Mike Agruss Law.

 Joliet Work-Related Injuries